senseiwells/ServerReplay/README.md

 ## Developers

-If you want more control over when players are recorded, and have more specific predicates you can implement this into your own mod.
+If you want more control over, when players are recorded, you can implement this into your own mod.

-To implement the API into your project you can simply add the following to your `build.gradle.kts`
+To implement the API into your project, you can add the following to your `build.gradle.kts`

 ```kts